 The ceramic powder of BCZT was prepared by the conventional solid-state reaction process using the raw materials viz., barium carbonate (99%, Ajax Finechem UNIVAR® Analytical Reagent), calcium carbonate (99%, Ajax Finechem UNIVAR® Analytical Reagent), zirconium dioxide (99%, Sigma-Aldrich) and titanium dioxide (99.8%, Sigma-Aldrich).
 The powders were ball-milled for 72 h with zirconia balls and 95% pure ethanol.
 After drying at 95°C for 24 h, the ground powder was calcined in a zirconia crucible at 1300°C for 2 h with a heating and cooling rate of 5°C/min.
 The powders were ball-milled and calcined again before being sieved through a mesh size of 75 μm (ASTM E-11 #212).

 The microspheres (Ø 38 – 75 µm) and fibres (Ø 10 µm) were used to create pores within the microstructure by pyrolysis during the fabrication process.
-Volume fractions of 10 vol.% (10MS) and 50 vol.% (50MS) microspheres were mixed with the BCZT powders.
+Volume fractions of 10 vol.% (10MS) and 50 vol.% (50MS) microspheres were mixed with the BCZT powders by hand using a micro spatula and mortar.
 A sample containing a combination of 30 vol.% microspheres and 10 vol.% fibres (30MS/10F) was produced in a similar manner, with an additional step to separate fibre entanglements and ensure homogeneous mixing.
 The powder mixtures were compacted into cylindrical pellets in a Ø 10 mm die using a uniaxial press with a pressure of 40 MPa for 1 min.
 The pressed powders were heated to 500°C for 1 h to allow the pore-forming agents to burn out before sintering of the ceramic at 1450°C for 3 h at heating and cooling rates of 5°C/min.
+The burn-out temperature of the pore-forming agents was confirmed by thermogravimetric analysis of the pore-forming agents mixed with BCZT ceramic powders.
 Samples containing no pore-forming agents were also prepared, which will be further referred to as 0MS.
 The phase purity of the ceramics was confirmed by XRD measurements on a PANalytical Empyrean XRD system.

 The surfaces of the pellets were polished using SiC polishing papers from a starting grit size of 320 to 4000.
 The pellets were then further prepared for the microstructural analysis and piezoelectric characterisation by cutting each sample into 1 mm × 1 mm × 5 mm pillars.
 X-ray microtomography (Imaging Industry Portal, Technical University of Denmark, Lyngby, Denmark) was carried out using a Nikon XT H 225 to obtain a 3D density distribution of the samples with a spatial resolution of 3-5 m.
 The Simpleware ScanIP software (Synopsys, Mountain View, USA) was used on each 3D density distribution for image processing, segmentation of the ceramic and pore regions, and model reconstruction.
 The porosity of each sample was calculated using the Simpleware ScanIP software from the tomographic data, which is of a section of each sample pillar.